Starting the learn to earn journey with 4-month-old Red

 Moving the training into the garden

 We did the same work in the garden and added in doing circles of cones.
-This really helped in terms of getting her to focus on us, learn how to walk on lead and in getting the amount of kibble she needed daily into her, as we could reward constantly for her position on lead next to us.
+This really helped in terms of getting her to focus on us, learn how to walk on a lead and in getting the amount of kibble she needed daily into her, as we could reward constantly for her position on lead next to us.
 She was eating appropriately 900 pieces a day!
 We practised recall in the garden and it became really good.

 Next step was walking up the lane!

 It felt like being back to square one.
-Red attempted to chased every leaf that blew in the wind, any stone that happened to get kicked and move, pigeons and birds, and rabbits blew her mind!
+Red attempted to chase every leaf that blew in the wind, any stone that happened to get kicked and move, pigeons and birds, and rabbits blew her mind!
 All phenomena she had experienced in the garden and been fine with.
-She wasn’t remotely interested in the kibble and didn’t seem that aware of me on the end of leash.
+She wasn’t remotely interested in the kibble and didn’t seem that aware of me on the end of the leash.
 After about a week or two of walking up and down the same few yards of lane doing circles and double backing, her leash walking and concentration started to improve.
 Each time we covered a new piece of ground she would go back a step, but with repetition of the above steps gradually we got further and further.
 It was a big day when we made it to the field.
 She finally got the hang of it.
 To move forward she needed to not pull.
 Keeping her focus by stopping every so often and practising a sit, or hand touch worked well.

-Eventually when we did let her off lead we practised recall between me and my daughter, again rewarding with food.
+Eventually, when we did let her off lead we practised recall between me and my daughter, again rewarding with food.
 When the situation arose we were delighted to find that I was able to recall her from a chase after both rabbits and deer!

 Rewarding or reinforcing good behaviour with food worked fantastically.
-At the kids meal times I’d put her in her crate.
-Each time I walked past, if she was lying nice and quietly I’d drop a few bits of kibble into her crate.
+At the kid’s meal times, I’d put her in her crate.
+Each time I walked past if she was lying nice and quietly I’d drop a few bits of kibble into her crate.
 After just a short time she would voluntarily take herself into her crate when she saw me laying the table.
 When she later at 10 months old came out of the crate, she still took herself to her bed when we sit at the table to eat.
 Eating out at pubs and restaurants I would reward her for lying quietly next to me.
 Very quickly she would just settle down and be no trouble at all.

 Overall I would highly recommend using this technique for training your puppy.